Fear of a Black Hat: Plot

-The members wear outrageous headwear during their performances.
-This is explained as an act of rebellion, remembering their slave ancestors, who had to work bare-headed in the sun.
-According to N.W.H., hats are a symbol for resistance and revolution since their hatless ancestors were too tired from working all day in the sun to revolt.
+As Nina documents N.W.H. for a year, she becomes familiar with the band members, their beliefs, and their often strange behavior.
+The members wear outrageous headwear during their performances, because according to N.W.H., hats are a symbol of resistance and revolution since their hatless slave ancestors were too tired from working all day in the sun to revolt.
 This is a typical example of the bizarre logic the group uses to explain the deeper meanings behind their otherwise crude and base music and images.